file9.ai

 Military and Security

-• International deployments: Approximately 190 personnel in Central African Republic.
+• Military deployments: About 190 personnel are active in the Central African Republic under UN missions.

 Energy